mweitzel/step/README.md

 ## Input

-Input is highly coupled with Core.
-It catches all browser key events and makes them avaiable to the right update calls.
+Input is accessed through `core.input`.
+All browser key events are avaiable in the correct update calls.

   **getKey(**keyCode)